esthor/no-flo-sketch/BookClub/README.md

 - Information Architecture: Blueprints for the Web by Christina Wodtke
 - Lean Customer Development by Cindy Alvarez
 - Experience Design: A Framework for Integrating Brand, Experience, and Value
-- Hooked - How to Build Habit-Forming Products by Nir Eyal
 - The UX Team of One by Leah Buley
 - 100 Things Every Designer Needs to Know About People by Susan Weinschenk
 - The Persona Lifecycle: Keeping People in Mind Throughout Product Design